EMEZYK/Project3.Node.PlantLovers/README.md

 # PlantLovers Application by K&Ł Group

-Link to the newest version: https://plant-lovers.herokuapp.com
+Link to the frontend version: https://celadon-empanada-d254d2.netlify.app/ Link to the backend version: https://plant-lovers.herokuapp.com

 ## Team: